Do Fishing Spiders Bite?

 Yes, they do.
 Scientists have known about dark fishing spiders for decades, but until recently it was thought that they stayed close to the water.
 However, recent studies have shown that they can travel up to two miles from the water in search of prey.
 These spiders are also common in basements, kitchens, and bedrooms.

-Read also How Do You Use Nightcrawlers For Trout?
+Read also Should I Use A Bobber For Trout?

 What does a fishing spider bite look like?